dcunited001/dcunited001.github.io/_posts/2017-10-21-speed-of-thought-twenty-postulates-of-social-physics.md

 With cyclicly alternating energetic flows, like AC or N-Phase power, the components of those networks change their proactive and reactive behavior dynamics, yielding macroscopic phenomenological divergence.
+Since sociophysical circuits permit energy flow in more than two topologically local directions simultaneously, this implies a profoundly greater speciation of components types and interaction dynamics.

 For sociophysical circuits and energies, a concept analogous to work can be imagined.
 The lack of true equivalent exchange dramatically